10 Incredible Bath Soak Recipes You’ve Been Missing!

-Never mind the fact that bath soak recipes are beyond easy to make!
+Never mind the fact that these bath soak recipes are beyond easy to make!
 There’s no boiling, simmering, melting, or chilling.
-Plus, you don’t even need to wait for anything to set either.
+Plus, you don’t even need to wait for anything to set, either.
+But, there’s more…

 Did you know a bath soak burns calories??

 Yep, you’re still on the same page!
 And that’s not a typo, either…

 In a recent study on metabolic diseases or, in other terms, diseases linked to obesity, heat exposure in the form of a hot bath is shown to have the same effect as exercising (Faulkner, S.H.
 2017).

 The study indicates passive heating decreases inflammation and boosts metabolism, exactly like exercising.
 And one hour spent in a hot bath burns as many calories as a half-hour walk!

 Who’s taking a bath tonight?